Dany Kane: The Carroll-Steinert feud

 At the same time, Kane was caught up between a power struggle between Carroll and Scott Steinert.
 Kane reported that Carroll and Steinert hated each other.
 Kane told his police handlers: "I like that-working for two guys.
 Working for two Hells, that allows me to skate between both of them".
 The journalists Julian Sher and William Marsden wrote Kane had placed himself in a dangerous position within the Carroll-Steinert feud as: "Riding the power plays within the Hells Angels is like trying to master the twisting schemes of ambitious-and sometimes psychotic-medieval princes.
 A wrong move could get you killed".

 Kane described Steinert to his police handlers as the most aggressive and ruthless of the Angels and as Boucher's right-hand man as he made more money than any of the other Angels.
 Likewise, Kane described Carroll as a raging bully with an extremely bad temper and a propensity for violence.
 When Carroll asked Kane to drive him to Halifax in March 1995, Steinert refused to allow it and the two men almost came to blows over the issue.
 Shortly afterwards Kane was almost exposed as an informer when he mentioned that he had been present when one of Steinert's men, Richard Lock, together with a Mafiosi had beaten up the owner of the Crescent Bar in Montreal for refusing to pay protection money plus the 10% take on daily sales the Hells Angels and the Mafia expected from all bar and restaurant owners in Montreal.
 A Montreal police detective later accused Lock of beating up the owner of the Crescent Bar, which led Lock to believe it was Kane who was the informer.

-In April 1995, Sergeant St. Onge was approached by a Montreal police detective who wanted to know who informer C2994 was, and was so persistent in demanding the identity of C2994 that St. Onge suspected he had been bribed by the Hells Angels, a suspicion later confirmed when the detective was arrested for taking bribes.
+In April 1995, Sergeant St. Onge was approached by a Montreal police detective who wanted to know who informer C-2994 was, and was so persistent in demanding the identity of C-2994 that St. Onge suspected he had been bribed by the Hells Angels, a suspicion later confirmed when the detective was arrested for taking bribes.
 As an informer, Kane-who was obsessed with sex-was noted for his odd behavior like calling St. Onge at about 2 am to say he just had sex with some stripper and then hand the phone over to have the stripper tell St. Onge about his sexual prowess.